Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Cons:

-- 1-project free tier is nearly useless for active work
+- 1-project free tier is nearly useless for active businesses

-- No Gantt or timeline view — by design
+- No Gantt or timeline view — by design, but still frustrating

 Detailed Feature Comparison Matrix